 B. Precision Immobilization Technique (PIT)

-1. The PIT shall be governed by the guidelines in G-71 and only conducted in Henrico County.
-Only those officers trained in the use of the PIT may do so.
+1. Only those officers trained in the use of the PIT may do so.
 If the PIT is used, it shall be used in a manner consistent with the training received.

-4. Immediately following execution of the PIT, the Watch Commander shall be notified in accordance with RP-46 and he shall notify the Crash Team.
-The Crash Team shall respond, investigate (if accidental, refer to RP-06B), and forward a report of their findings to the Commanding Officer, Professional Standards.
+3. Immediately following execution of the PIT, the Watch Commander shall be notified in accordance with RP-46, and they shall notify the Crash Team.
+The Crash Team shall respond, investigate (if accidental, refer to RP-06B), and forward a report of their findings to the Commander, Internal Affairs.
 The report shall include, but is not limited to, the following:

 a.
 FR300 (for internal purposes only);